 Try boots on with hiking socks.
 Even buy some hiking socks.
 These are thicker than normal socks to cushion your feet and keep them warm.
 Ordinary thick woollen socks aren’t a great idea as they are more likely to get wet (or stay wet) and rub after a while.
 Good-quality hiking socks are made from synthetic material and designed to wick moisture away from the surface of your skin.

 Now you’ve got the boots on, how light do they feel?
 If they’re heavy, they’re going to take more effort to lift with each step.
 While that might seem like an insignificant factor—especially if you’re fit and have strong legs!—on a challenging trek, extra weight is important.
 However, lighter isn’t necessarily better.
 As with the boots versus shoes debate, you’re likely to get more support from a (good quality) heavier boot.
 If you know you’ll be carrying a heavy backpack, a heavier boot is a better idea.
 Don’t automatically assume that a boot must be better if it’s lighter.
 You need to consider how, when and where you’ll be using it.

 So, how much toe room should there be in your hiking boots?
-Well, there should be room to wiggle your toes, ideally with about an inch of wiggle room at the ends.
+Well, there should be room to wiggle your toes, ideally with about an inch of wiggle room at the end.
 But your toes shouldn’t slip and jam against the front of the boot as you walk.
 That indicates that it doesn’t fit well on other parts of the foot.
 Ideally, find a ramp in the shop that you can walk down.
 Stairs will also do.
 See how much room your toes have while walking on different kinds of surface.
 Also, the boot should not feel tight anywhere, including (and especially) the ankle, heel or Achilles tendon.
 If a boot rubs at the heel, your trek will probably be ruined.
-Make sure you can fit a finger between your heel and the boot is a good starting point - then you should start to feel comfortable.
+Making sure you can fit a finger between your heel and the boot is a good starting point - then you should start to feel comfortable.

 Tip: If your feet are of a non-standard shape, consider buying insoles to improve the comfort and fit.